 1) Lumen Field (Formerly known as Century Field)

 It was the site of the Beast Quake run in the 2010 playoff game where Marshawn Lynch broke a 67-yard TD run to essentially seal a Seahawks playoff victory.
-The excitement and rumbling from the crowd registered seismic activity!
+The excitement and rumbling from the crowd registered as seismic activity with local seismologist equipment (this is not a joke; Seattleites are just very enthusiastic sports fans).

 The stadium is designed to funnel crowd noise onto the field and we have caused more false start penalties than any other venue in the NFL since the stadium was constructed.

-Regardless of the type of event you see in Lumen Field, it is always an exciting experience primarily due to the passion of the fans who attend each event.
+Regardless of the type of event you see in Lumen Field, it is always an exciting experience, mostly due to the passion of the fans who attend each event.

-Whether a sports fan or not, we almost always drive by this world-class stadium on Totally Seattle Private city tours to provide a glimpse into the incredible facility right in the heart of the city.
+Whether a sports fan or not, we almost always drive by this world-class stadium on our city tours to provide a glimpse into the incredible facility right in the heart of the city.

 After all, this is the home to the famous Seattle Seahawks, as well as the XFL Sea Dragons and the Seattle Sounders FC.